The Prompt Is the Brief: What Writing for AI Teaches You About Writing for Humans

 The Vague Verb Problem

-Specificity requires using action verbs tied to observable behaviors or concrete deliverables.
+Be specific with action verbs linked to observable behaviors or deliverables.

 The Assumed Context Error

-A marketing agency asked a facilitator to "help the team think about brand positioning."
-After three failed design attempts, the facilitator created a CORE brief: participants were 8 marketers creating positioning for a new product line, competing with 2 established brands, launch in 12 weeks, team had never done formal positioning work together.
-Objective: Team leaves with a completed positioning statement using the Geoffrey Moore framework and alignment on 3 proof points.
-The clarity transformed the design process.
+A marketing agency wanted a facilitator to "help the team think about brand positioning."
+It took several failed designs until a CORE brief was created: 8 marketers, creating positioning for a new product, competing with established brands, launch in 12 weeks, no prior formal work together.
+This clarity changed the design process.

 The No-Success-Criteria Trap

-Without defining what good looks like, both AI and humans optimize for the wrong things.
-Workshop evaluation data shows that sessions without pre-defined, measurable outcomes receive 40% lower satisfaction scores and have 55% lower application rates in follow-up surveys conducted 30-60 days post-session.
+Without defining success, both AI and humans optimize for the wrong things.
+Workshop data shows sessions without predefined outcomes score lower in satisfaction and application in follow-up surveys.

 Using AI to Audit Your Brief Quality